New US sanctions could pitch Russia relations to new low

 - Woman tells police she's a 'clean, thoroughbred, white girl'

 On his watch, the U.S. has imposed a slew of sanctions on Russia for human rights abuses, meddling in the U.S. election and Russian military aggression in Ukraine and Syria.
+For the most part, they have punished Russian officials and associates of President Vladimir Putin rather than targeting broad economic sectors.

-But for the most part, those measures have punished Russian officials and associates of President Vladimir Putin rather than targeting broad economic sectors.
-More biting restrictions have been imposed by the European Union, which conducts more trade and business with Russia than the U.S. does.
+In 2014, both the U.S. and European Union introduced sanctions that restricted Russia’s access to global financial markets and to equipment for new energy projects.
+Those measures were punishing, but the sanctions announced by the Trump administration this past week could be even worse.

-The sanctions announced by the Trump administration this past week could start to change that equation.
 The restrictions were triggered under U.S. law on chemical weapons following a formal U.S. determination that Russia used the Novichok nerve agent to poison former Russian spy Sergei Skripal and his daughter in the English city of Salisbury in March.

 The first tranche, due to take effect Aug.
 22, will deny export licenses to Russia for the purchase of many items with national security implications.
 Existing sanctions already prohibit the export of most military and security-related items, but now the ban will be extended to goods such as gas turbine engines, electronics and calibration equipment that were previously allowed on a case-by-case basis.
 The State Department said it could potentially affect hundreds of millions of dollars in trade.